mendix/docs/content/refguide/container.md

 * [Events](#events)
 * [Visibility](#visibility)

-### 2.1 Accessibility Section {#accessibility}
+### 2.1 Accessibility {#accessibility}

-#### 2.1.1 Hide for screen readers ####
+#### 2.1.1 Hide for Screen Readers

-Specifies weather or not to hide the container from screen readers.
+This property specifies whether to hide the container from screen readers or not.

-{{% alert type="info" %}} The container should not have any focusable element inside like Input Widgets, Links or Buttons.
-Otherwise it will still be announced by screen readers.
+{{% alert type="info" %}} The container should not have any focusable elements inside such as input widgets, links, or buttons.
+These elements will cause the container to be announced by screen readers.
 {{% /alert %}}

 ### 2.2 Common Section {#common}